GustavJaner/cheat-sheets/docs/git.md

 ```

 ### Rebasing instead of merging
-Rewinding HEAD to replay the commits of one branch on top of another branch\
+- Rewinding HEAD to replay the commits of one branch on top of another branch
-Apply commits from one branch onto another - without creating a merge-commit\
+- Apply commits from one branch onto another - without creating a merge-commit
-Result: Linear commit history, free of merge-commits\
+- Result: Linear commit history, free of merge-commits

 #### Rebase master to dev
 To be able to perform the next step of Rebasing dev to master:\
-The dev branch has to be Directly ahead of the Remote HEAD of the master branch -  so that Fast-Forwaring(Rebasing) is possible
+First, the dev branch has to be Directly ahead of the Remote HEAD of the master branch - so that Fast-Forwaring(Rebasing) is possible
 ```
-# On branch dev
+# * currently on branch dev *

 $ git pull
 $ git rebase origin/master   # Rebase the new commits of master to dev - dev is now directly ahead of master